azt3k/bonethug/skel/project_types/silverstripe3/README.md

     http://www.robvanderwoude.com/unixports.php

-2. Firstly you need an MAMP / LAMP / WAMP etc stack, ruby 1.9.3 and curl for composer, if you're on windows there's an installer for composer
+2. Firstly you need an MAMP / LAMP / WAMP etc stack, ruby 1.9.3 and curl for composer, and node.js / npm for bower.
+If you're on windows there's an installer for composer, node.js and npm

-3. You need to have bundler and composer installed
+3. You need to have bundler, composer and bower installed